Reinheitsgebot: Effect on beer diversity in Germany

 Modern versions of the law have contained significant exceptions for different types of beer (such as top-fermented beers), for export beers, and for different regions.
-The basic law now declares that only malted grains, hops, water and yeast are permitted.
+The basic law now declares that only malted barley/wheat/rye, hops, water and yeast are permitted.
+The Reinheitsgebot strictly forbids the use of extenders such as rice, maize, sorghum and other grains favored by American brewers to give a lighter taste as well as being less expensive to brew.